Was Hong Kong a colony? Not according to new textbooks, a newspaper says

 At the stroke of midnight on July 1, 1997, the British flag over Hong Kong was lowered and the Chinese flag was raised at a ceremony marking the end of more than a century and a half of British colonial rule.
 Chinese President Jiang Zemin was on hand, as was Britain's Prince Charles.

-But according to the South China Morning Post, new textbooks approved by Beijing for use in Hong Kong contend the territory was never a British colony.
+But according to the South China Morning Post, new textbooks for use in Hong Kong contend the territory was never a British colony.
 The reason: China never recognized the treaties that ceded it to Britain.

 The Post says four sets of textbooks are currently being vetted by Hong Kong's education bureau.
 They are part of a "citizenship and social development" course aimed at high school students.